-Experience matters when it comes to IPOs and direct listings.
-You want a specialist on your insurance brokerage team to work through all the D&O insurance issues that will arise before, during and after the process of going public, as well as during your life as a public company.
+Experience matters when it comes to IPOs, direct listings, and D&O insurance.
+You want a specialist on your insurance brokerage team to work through all the D&O insurance issues that will arise before, during, and after the process of going public, as well as during your life as a public company.

 Related Blog Posts

 Read more for predictions for the plaintiff’s bar related to COVID-19 and how you can prevent event-driven litigation.